KBNLresearch/forensicImagingResources/doc/tape-dds.md

     Here, **file000001.dd** through **file000003.dd** are the extracted files; **checksums.sha512** contains the SHA512 checksums of the extracted files, **metadata.json** contains some basic metadata and **tapeimgr.log** is the log file.

 7. The tape is automatically ejected when *tapeimgr* has finished.
 All done!

+## Cleaning the tape drive

+If the orange "clean" indicator is lit, it is time to clean the drive:

+Steps:

+1. Insert a cleaning cartridge

+In order to avoid read errors, it is important to *not* continue reading tapes until the drive has been cleaned.